 Brand monitoring keeps you up-to-date with the latest mentions concerning your brand or product.
-The process of monitoring mentions regarding your brand can help you find new customers, prevent online crises, engage with new audiences, and monitor your competitors.
+Brand monitoring can help you find new customers, prevent online crises, engage with new audiences, and monitor your competitors.

 Every company, no matter the size, should be aware of what’s being said about it.

-The job is a bit easier for big companies and enterprises, as they can outsource the task to a PR agency.
+The job is a bit easier for big companies and enterprises, as they can outsource the task to PR agencies.

 But not all hope is lost for SME!
 Brand monitoring tools will help you monitor your online mentions for the fraction of the cost.